The veterinary registration department is a branch of the registration division at CAPA. The main goal of the department

 In simple terms, the regulation of medicines involves deciding whether or not new medicines developed by the pharmaceutical industry is suitable to be placed on the market, and whether they continue to be safe for use once they are on the market.

 * Any medicine should be registered at the Ministry of Health and given MOH Registration Number before it can be traded.
-CAPA registration process starts by receiving registration submission request via E-mail as described in the following guidelines: Guidelines for Submission of Registration Request:
+New contacts for veterinary Department

 Applicant sends an appointment request to firstname.lastname@example.org

-CAPA will send back an email to inform the applicant with the date and time for application submission within 5 working days.
+CAPA will send back an email to inform the applicant with the date and time for application submission.

 CAPA will receive a maximum 10 applications per day, 3 days per week (no submission meetings on Thursday & Monday).